 - Your ketone level

-- The amount of potassium, phosphate and sodium in your blood
+- The amount of nitrogen, creatinine, potassium and sodium in your blood

 Diabetic coma requires emergency medical treatment.
 The type of treatment depends on whether your blood sugar level is too high or too low.